GODOG4/Vic-2-Vae-Victis/README.md

 General Changes:

 * Pop rebalances:
     * -33% and -25% pop nerfs to Northern Europe
     * 20-30% pop buffs to the Mediterranean and other important areas
     * New World pops re-arranged and lowered
     * Nerfed Indian by a large factor, even lower than LDA
 * New feature: Pop Group Assimilation
     * Instead of having epic 'get accepted culture' decisions now there is a flat assimilation buff to any culture that is in your Culture Group
     * Certain decisions with certain countries will either expand this bonus to other culture groups or give a targeted modifier to assimilate a single culture(s) that is often even stronger
     * Getting extra accepted by decisions is extremely rare, the most a country will ever have is 1 extra culture and they usually will start with it.
 Assimilation is the focus
-* Imported LDA's New World colony system.
+* Imported LDA's New World colony system and added a new colony you can set up East Africa (Zanzibar) instead of South Africa
 * Testing removing Mobilization buffs.
-Flat 2-4% the entire game.
+Flat 2-4% the entire game since assimilation is a big focus instead of just growing your core pop group.
-* Most of Northern Europe is unciv although the dumbest retards get a temporary Army buff to help them resist colonization for the first 10 years.
+* Most of Northern Europe is unciv although they get a temporary Army buff to help them resist colonization for the first 10 years.
 * Extra Decisions from LDA but now based per Country and Religion and they last like 3-4 years at least.

-I'll write all the other details later, kys Ryan.
+* RGO changes.
+North europe nerfed and a lot of coal and sulphur moved to the 'civilized' world.
+* The 'Crime' System has been repurposed now for *Monuments*.
+Several monuments exist at game start across the world which give it's province owner several different bonuses.
+Some countries can build new Monuments even.

 [Playable Countries](https://i.imgur.com/m2lVtVr.png)

+Future plans and ideas:

+* More religious decisions and ways for countries to convert to different religions.
+* Finishing LOC overhaul of Europe and North Africa.
+Lot of placeholder names and some names I took from Post Finem that I don't agree with.
+* More Monuments and some extra bonuses for certain monuments: For example in Illyria the Hall of the Pantheons will allow the currently holder to temporarily synchronize with another Religion and use their bonuses.
+* Late game decisions to shake up the end game of a campaign such as Hellenic nations with the 'Diadochi' flag getting special CBs on states of Alexander's Empire.
+Can be enabled or disabled by Host Nation.
+* Replacement for the Liberal Revolt where Hellenic and Punic nations deal with a great 'religious awakening' of their subjects trying to preserve or return to their old traditions, with a few nations able to take advantage of this chaos and go down alternative paths (Such as Seleucia embracing Babylonian/Assyrian gods and building Ziggurats although abandoning their Diadochi claim if they do so.)
+* Reworks of some nations with placeholder content (Persia for example) and finishing out Asia
+* Expanding upon LDA's colony system.
+Probably add ways to invest in your colony more and take colonies in wars and force culture on them.
+* Adding content for 6 optionally playable nations:
+	* Bactria
+	* Finland/Suomi
+	* Nephi/Lehi (yes this is Mormon LARP)
+	* Ammissae Legiones
+	* Ashina Khaganate (Turkic China)
+	* Korea (won't be a normal Korea but still deciding on their LARP and they're low prio)